 *Suppressed evidence is discussed in the section titled “Motion to Suppress Evidence”.

-But if the informant isn’t a material witness with respect to your guilt or innocence (an eyewitness to the alleged crime, for example), the prosecution is under no duty to disclose his/her identity.24
+If the informant is not a material witness with respect to your guilt or innocence (an eyewitness to the alleged crime, for example), the prosecution is under no duty to disclose their identity.24

-A Luttenberger hearing takes place when you want to attack the truth of the affidavit but don’t know the identity of the informant.
+A Luttenberger hearing takes place when you want to attack the truth of the affidavit but do not know the identity of the informant.
 In this hearing, the California criminal attorney may request information about:

 - the informant’s reliability,

-- his/her motive for providing information (for example, was the informant paid or offered leniency in exchange for his/her testimony?), and
+- their motive for providing information (for example, was the informant paid or offered leniency in exchange for their testimony?), and

 - any statements that the informant made in connection with the case.